Coronavirus Aid, Relief, and Economic Security (CARES) Act

 Withholding.
 The mandatory 20% withholding, and requirement to provide a 402(f) notice, which normally apply to eligible rollover distributions, is waived for a CRD.

 Repayment.
 To enable participants to restore their retirement savings, the law allows the distribution to be repaid during the three-year period beginning on the day after the date the distribution is made, back into a plan or IRA.
 In that case, the repayment is treated similar to a rollover.
+To repay your CRD, complete and submit the Indirect Rollover Form.

 Frequently Asked CRD Questions